Elfin-Jedi/Angband-4.0.5/readme.txt

 Fast way to compile on windows, download mingw (make sure you have the makefile building programs), enter Command Prompt, change directory to varangbnad-master\src.
-Type make -f makefile.win mingw=yes.
+Type make -f makefile.win.

 Note: After you create your character it will complain about a parse error in the graphics, but will load fine (except with the wrong terrain graphics in the town).
 This is because I added more monsters and a bookstore that the graphics do not support.
 (And haven't figured out where the default preferences are set.)
 Go to the Options menu, find the graphics sub-menu and change to none.
 This will fix the otherwise annoying graphics inconsistencies, and prevent future non-fatal parse error complaining.
 (Fatal parse errors ideally shouldn't show up unless you change the gamedata files.)